nginx/unit-docs/source/configuration.rst

 .. note::

-   You can access individual certificates in your chain, as well as specific alternative names, by their indexes:
+   Access array items, such as individual certificates in a chain, and their properties by indexing:

    .. code-block:: console

-      # curl -X GET --unix-socket /path/to/control.unit.sock \
+      # curl -X GET --unix-socket :nxt_ph:`/path/to/control.unit.sock <Path to Unit's control socket in your installation>` \
              http://localhost/certificates/:nxt_hint:`bundle <Certificate bundle name>`/chain/0/
-      # curl -X GET --unix-socket /path/to/control.unit.sock \
+      # curl -X GET --unix-socket :nxt_ph:`/path/to/control.unit.sock <Path to Unit's control socket in your installation>` \
              http://localhost/certificates/:nxt_hint:`bundle <Certificate bundle name>`/chain/0/subject/alt_names/0/

 Next, add the uploaded bundle to a :ref:`listener <configuration-listeners>`;